catalyst-cloud/catalystcloud-docs/source/best-practices/block-storage-bp.rst

 Volume names should be unique
 =============================

-All volumes have a UUID, however it is a best practice to make sure that you also name your volumes uniquely.
-This is so that you avoid a situation where you have two volumes with the same name and you mean to attach them to different instance, but you're not sure which volume holds which data.
+All volumes have a UUID that differentiate between them, however these are not very easy to read for human users.
+Therefore it is a best practice to make sure that you name your volumes uniquely.
+This is to avoid a situation where you have multiple volumes with the same name (or UUIDs that you don't recognise) which you plan to attach to different instance, but you are not able to tell which volume holds which data.

 .. note::